moonlight-mod/moonlight-mod.github.io/docs/02-ext-dev/05-pitfalls.md

 # Pitfalls

+There are some important pitfalls you may encounter when writing moonlight extensions.

 ## Web vs Node.js

 Because of the Electron process model, extensions have two entrypoints: one on the web side (where the actual Discord app runs) and one on the Node.js side (where DiscordNative and such live).